 The Global Food Security Index provides a unique perspective on which countries are most and least vulnerable to food insecurity and how natural resource risks increase vulnerability.

 The Index is free and available for download.
 Learn more and access all the data from it on the EIU’s webpage.

-The Global Food Security Index, developed by The Economist Intelligence Unit (EIU) with exclusive sponsorship from DuPont, is a dynamic and universal benchmarking tool that deepens the dialogue on food security by examining the core issues of food affordability, availability and quality and safety in 113 countries.
+The Global Food Security Index, developed by The Economist Intelligence Unit (EIU) with exclusive sponsorship from DuPont, is a dynamic and universal benchmarking tool that deepens the dialogue on food security by examining the core issues of food affordability, availability & quality and safety, and natural resources & resilience in 113 countries.

 There are a number of factors that make this Index unique.
 Most notably: